Concentrations provide you with intensive study either within a discipline or in a unified theme across disciplines.

 These concentrations build on foundational business knowledge by offering advanced coursework and integrating current business topics.
 As a result, you'll develop expertise and connections in particular functions or industries.
 Evening MBA students may choose to complete one concentration unit comprising a minimum of 12 units within a specific subject area as part of the degree.

-- Understand and acquire technical expertise in various quantitative fields such as statistics, econometrics, stochastic processes, calculus, optimization, and software paradigms, that underlie various analyses undertaken by corporations.
+- Understand and acquire technical expertise in various quantitative fields such as statistics, econometrics, calculus, optimization, and software paradigms, that underlie various analyses undertaken by corporations.

-- Learn how to build models (theoretical and econometric) to characterize business situations, develop strategies, and analyze these models collecting, verifying, and using data to achieve optimal business decisions.
+- Learn how to build models (theoretical, statistical and econometric) to characterize business situations, develop strategies, and analyze these models, while collecting, verifying, and using data to achieve enhanced business decisions.

 Leveraging SCU's location and strong alumni presence in Silicon Valley, this concentration examines the tools needed to develop ideas into businesses and to stimulate entrepreneurial activities in existing mature businesses.

 - To develop an analytical framework for evaluating new business opportunities.

 - To review some of the special operating problems of new enterprises including the problems of survival in the early years, maintaining growth in an orderly fashion, and maintaining momentum as the firm approaches maturity.
 This involves developing and integrating an understanding of the accounting, finance, marketing, operations and management issues that start-ups face.

 - To identify the unique entrepreneurial challenges faced by start-ups in high-technology sectors of the economy – these include infotech, biotech and cleantech.
 This involves reviewing the salient characteristics of these sectors, identifying the key strategic issues associated with them and then providing tools/frameworks to address these challenges.

 - To provide an opportunity for students to evaluate their own abilities and goals in regard to small business opportunities.
 A career in one's own business has both advantages and disadvantages.